 You can eat a banana peel raw, but it is not very tasty and tends to be somewhat stringy.
 You can boil the peel, softening it up and keeping the essential nutrients.
 You can also make a fun dessert with it.
 In many parts of Asia, the banana peel is added to a fresh fruit dessert.
 If you want more sweetness from the peel, let it turn darker before eating it.

-You can also make a boiled banana peel tea.
+You can also make boiled banana peel tea.
 Just boil your banana peels in water, and then add your favorite sweeteners to the water.
 Make sure you save the peel itself!
-Why not get the bonus of the fiber!
+Why not get the bonus of fiber?

 Make sure always to buy organic bananas if you will eat the peels.
 Non-organic peels are directly exposed to pesticides when trees are sprayed.
 You want to avoid ingesting these harmful toxins.
 The cost of buying organic may be a bit higher, but you’ll avoid eating pesticides and insecticides.
 Your body will thank you for it!

 Discover more ways to improve your health through food.
 Get a FREE copy of my Superfood Cookbook.

 - Antioxidant activity and protective effect of banana peel against oxidative hemolysis of human erythrocyte at different stages of ripening – PubMed (nih.gov)